 In one interview Duran Duran lead singer Simon Le Bon gave in the early 1980s (i.e. from 1983 or earlier), he confessed to being partial to orange-colored Smarties (the British kind, a variant of regular M&Ms).
 One big fan took note of it and sent him many tubes of nothing but orange-colored Smarties, which he munched on during another interview.
 In a separate interview at around the same time period, Nick Rhodes stated that he adored strawberries and champagne.

 Neil's bandmates Alex Lifeson and Geddy Lee both have huge wine cellars (Geddy in particular has a thing for burgundies).
-Geddy also has a breakfast named after him at Caplansky's Delicatessen in Toronto- salami, lox, and onions scrambled into eggs with rye toast, latkes and applesauce.
+Geddy also has a breakfast named after him at Caplansky's Delicatessen in Toronto- salami and lox scrambled into eggs, with rye toast and latkes with applesauce, "just the way he likes it."

 Neil has a thing for milkshakes in general, it seems: he claims to make the world's best milkshake himself, and in his book Roadshow, he writes about riding through an extremely hot area of the Western U.S. and eventually desperately craving a chocolate milkshake.
 (Neil, while motorcycling, travels in what amounts to a suit of black leather armor- gloves, pants, boots, heavy jacket, and full-face helmet.
 Hot weather + full-body armor means overheating, which means sweating more, which means dehydration.)
 He desperately searches for a Dairy Queen (claiming their milkshakes are at least consistently passable) but, failing to find one, stops at a roadside ice cream shack.
 He then complains about the "frozen glop of chocolate-flavored goo in a styrofoam cup claiming to be a milkshake" he was served in his journal for the day later on.